miguelcobain/IP.API/README.md

 - Errors
 - Better semantic support for links (only GET's for now)
 - Investigate possible optimizations using localStorage
+- Maybe get rid of the jQuery dependency
 - Ideally, this library should be generic and not tied to Instant Places but to HATEOAS-enabled REST API's in general.
 It's still in an embrionary state. :)